 - Hire a running coach who will provide you with accountability and spending money on your goal reinforces to your brain that this matters and you want to stick to it.

-Here are a few ways to prepare for an exercise habit:
+Here are a few other ways to prepare for an exercise habit:

 - Have your running route for the following day picked out.
 Map My Run or Strava are great ways to find new routes in your area.